11CConnolly/sat_sim/README.md

 # sat_sim
-Satellite and Simulator Coding Challenge
+Satellite and Simulator Blog Challenge

 ## Compilation and Execution